Team1100/FRCRasPiVisionApp/README.md

 1. Follow [these](https://docs.wpilib.org/en/stable/docs/software/vision-processing/wpilibpi/what-you-need-to-get-the-pi-image-running.html) instructions to set up the Raspberry PI
     1. Stop at the end of the *Installing the image to your MicroSD card* section.
 2. Connect the pi to ethernet and power
+    1. Make sure your computer is on the same network as the pi.
+The easiest way to ensure this is by connecting both the pi and the computer to the same router.
 3. Type http://wpilibpi.local/ into your browser to interface with the web dashboard.
     1. If the dashboard doesn't show up, you may need to connect a monitor and keyboard into the raspberry pi, and log in.
 However, if it did show up, skip to step 4.
         1. Username: `pi`